-Members of Congress are taking notice, but so far, none have introduced legislation to ban glyphosate.
-Please ask your Senators and Representative to step up.
+Members of Congress are taking notice, but so far, none have introduced legislation to ban glyphosate and many are actually trying to help Bayer escape liability!

 What has Congress done since 2015, when the World Health Organization’s (WHO) International Agency for Research on Cancer (IARC) unanimously determined that glyphosate is a probable human carcinogen?